AMEE/AMON/readme.markdown

 ### <a name="devices"></a>Devices

 In the AMON data format, the "devices" section is used to represent physical or virtual metering/monitoring devices and their data.
 This is done via three sub-sections.
-Firstly, a series of fields that define details about the physical or virtual device itself, such as a UUID for the "meter", if the device's data should be considered to be public or private, the location of the device, and optional metadata about the device.
+Firstly, a series of fields that define details about the physical or virtual device itself, such as a UUID for the "device", if the device's data should be considered to be public or private, the location of the device, and optional metadata about the device.
 Secondly, a series of fields (the "readings" section) which defines *what* the device records measurements of -- so, for example, if a device monitors temperature and relative humidity, then the "readings" section would define this.
 Finally, a series of fields (the "measurements" section) which defines actual metering/monitoring data from the device.

 All of the fields for the "devices" section of the AMON data format are discussed in more detail below.

 * **deviceId**: A UUID for the "device".
 Required for a "device"; however, systems that implement the AMON data format may relax this requirement to make the field optional for AMON formatted messages that are requesting that a "device" be created.
 * **parentId**: A UUID for the device's "parent".
-Presence of this value indicates this meter is a sub-meter.
+Presence of this value indicates this device is a sub-meter.
-* **description**: An optional textual description of the meter.
-Commonly used for an in-house meter ID and/or other useful identifier.
+* **description**: An optional textual description of the device.
+Commonly used for an in-house device ID and/or other useful identifier.
-* **meteringPointId**: An optional UUID of a "meteringPoint", if this "meter" is to be considered part of that "meteringPoint".
+* **meteringPointId**: An optional UUID of a "meteringPoint", if this "device" is to be considered part of that "meteringPoint".
-* **privacy**: Should the information about this meter/monitor and its data be considered private, or public?
+* **privacy**: Should the information about this device and its data be considered private, or public?
 Optional -- systems that implement the AMON data format should assume a default of "private" if not specified.
 * **location**:
-  * **name**: Optional textual description of the location of the "meter".
+  * **name**: Optional textual description of the location of the "device".
-  * **latitude**: Optional latitude of the "meter".
+  * **latitude**: Optional latitude of the "device".
-  * **longitude**: Optional longitude of the "meter".
+  * **longitude**: Optional longitude of the "device".
-* **metadata**: An optional JSON object of metadata about the "meter".
-This allows the AMON data format to handle any type of metadata relating to the "meter".
+* **metadata**: An optional JSON object of metadata about the "device".
+This allows the AMON data format to handle any type of metadata relating to the "device".
-* **readings**: The "readings" section defines what type of readings the "meter" validly produces.
+* **readings**: The "readings" section defines what type of readings the "device" validly produces.
 An array of zero or more sets of values.
   * **type**: A required string, defining a name for the type of "reading".
 A set of [standard reading types](#reading_types) is listed below; however, the AMON data format does not specify any requirement regarding reading types.
 While it is recommended that the standard reading types be used, users of the data format are free to define and use their own type definitions, as appropriate to their devices and data.
   * **unit**: Optional string, defining the unit for the "reading".
 Units must be a valid unit as defined by the JScience library. [\[3\]](#3) [\[4\]](#4)
   * **resolution**: Optional string, defining the resolution of the "reading".